by Howard Fosdick © FolkFluteWorld.com

 The Flute Family

 Most of those varieties are folk flutes.
 Why?
-Well, the push towards mechanized woodwind instruments was really a phenomenon of the 19th century.
-In fact, the modern concert flute and its relatives only reached full fruition by the mid-1800s.
+Well, the push towards mechanized woodwind instruments didn't begin until the 19th century.
+The modern concert flute only reached full fruition by the mid-1800s.

 Topology